bibliadelpueblo/BibliaLibre/Bibles/Spanish.ReinaValera1909/src/framework.md

 ^19^ \ ^20^ ^a^ ^22^ ^a^[**10:20** 1Sam 14,41-42; Jos 7,16] \ ^24^ \ ^25^ ^a^ ^27^ ^a^[**10:25** 1Sam 8,11; Deut 17,14-20]
 ## 11
 ^0^
-### La ciudad de Jabés, que está en apuros por los amonitas Nahas, pide la ayuda de los israelitas.
+### La ciudad de Jabés, que está en apuros por los amonitas Nahas, pide la ayuda de los israelitas
 ^1^ ^a^ ^a^[**11:1** 1Sam 31,11] \ ^2^ ^a^ ^a^[**11:2** Jer 39,7] \ ^3^
 ### La conducta decidida de Saúl y su espléndida victoria
 ^4^ \ ^6^ ^a^ ^7^ ^b^ ^11^ ^a^[**11:6** Jue 14,6] ^b^[**11:7** Jue 19,29]